S3v406/flipper-bad-usbs/README.md

-# cheese-bad-usb
+# Flipper Bad USBS!

-I AM NOT RESPONSEBLE FOR HOW YOU USE THIS!
+I AM NOT RESPONSEBLE FOR HOW YOU USE THESE!

-to edit the custom one open it at the top it will tell you how